NahshalElN/fastech-digg2/README.md

 Re-done frontend task for Fastech.
 Built with React.js and tailwind.
 Uses React context, react-router and a multistep form made with switch statement.
+App should be live at digg-frontend.ml

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).